 Create a Global Database of Name Pronunciations

-First, think about it, if we all take a moment to use this feature, we’ll create an amazing global database of name pronunciations.
+First, if we all take a moment to use this feature, we’ll create a global database of name pronunciations.

 Learn to Pronounce Other People’s Names Correctly

-Then, as we get the database populated, we’ll have a quick, easy way to learn how to pronounce the names of people we’re about to meet.
+Then, we’ll have a quick, easy way to learn how to pronounce the names of people we’re about to meet.

 Nothing is more core to our identities than our names.

-Thus, people who pronounce them correctly, especially if they’re a little or a lot difficult (like Svei), get some halo effect.
+Thus, people who pronounce them correctly get some halo effect.

-That’s a learning error identified by psychologist Edward Thorndike a hundred years ago.
-He found we tend to apply a good first impression of a person to all of their abilities and traits, especially when we haven’t experienced them.
+That’s a learning error identified by psychologist Edward Thorndike 100 years ago.
+He found we apply an excellent first impression of a person to all their abilities and traits, especially when we don’t know them.

-So, when a recruiter or a hiring manager glows after you pronounce their name correctly, you’re likely to pick up some helpful halo effect.
+So, when a recruiter or a hiring manager glows after you pronounce their name correctly, you’ll get a halo effect.

-Seriously, would you hire the person who got your name right or the one who couldn’t be bothered to learn how to pronounce it?
+Seriously, would you hire someone who didn’t bother to learn how to pronounce your name?

 Help Other People Pronounce Your Name

-Similarly, you will start relationships with people in a friendlier way if you help them by sharing how to pronounce your name.
+You will start relationships with people in a friendlier way if you share how to pronounce your name.

-Also, when job hunting, if your name is outside the dominant culture, this feature can help you mitigate discrimination.
+Also, if your name is outside the dominant culture, this feature helps you avoid discrimination.

-A study performed by the National Bureau of Economic Research found that people with “racial” names get fewer interviews in the U.S.
+A study by the US National Bureau of Economic Research found that people with “racial” names get fewer interviews.

-So, if you have a difficult name, be sure to mitigate or eliminate decision-maker hesitancy by providing an audio recording with its correct pronunciation.
+So, if you have a difficult name, be sure to provide an audio recording with its correct pronunciation.